deep-foundation/questions-and-answers/questions/how-to-undo-or-revert-a-local-commit-in-git.md

 ---

-# Comprehensive Guide on Undoing Commits in Git
+# Undoing Commits in Git

 Undoing a commit in Git can be approached differently depending on whether the commit is local or has been made public.
 Here are four ways to undo a local commit: